 - they are no higher than the highest part of the roof

 - if they are in side elevation roof slope they must be obscure-glazed and either non opening or more than 1.7 metres above the floor level.

 Occasionally, you may need to apply for planning permission for some of these works because your council has made an Article 4 Direction withdrawing permitted development rights.
-If you live in a listed building, you will need listed building consent for any significant works - internal or external.

 Also, if you are a leaseholder, you may first need to get permission from your landlord or management company.

 Listed buildings and designated areas